-Graffiti Street Wear: How to Dress Like a Street Artist
+Graffiti Streetwear: How to Dress Like a Street Artist

 Every street artist has to be dressed to impress.
 Why?
-Because not only are they inspired by acts against society and breaking the law, but they also do it for the girls.
+Because not only are they inspired by acts against society and breaking the law, but they also do it for the looks.
 Everyone knows that first impressions last a lifetime.
 You don't have to be a vandal in order to look like one, but you must dress accordingly.

 Obviously, you don't have to dress with all these on at the same time.
 However, do make it a habit to change your look on a daily basis by accessorizing and mix and matching essentials.

-Street wear clothing has been around for a very long time.
+Streetwear clothing has been around for a very long time.
 As a matter of fact, it is very difficult to define as a specific style.
 There is just such a very broad definition.
 We do believe that streetwear was born in Los Angeles, California.
 During this time frame, the surfer community was experiencing drastic growth.

 Although it is not easily defined, the streetwear gear may consist of comfortable, casual clothing such as baseball caps, t-shirts, jeans, and sneakers.
 Streetwear is one of the biggest segments of the apparel business.
-Over the past years a variety of groups have remained faithful to this fashion attire—from rappers to skaters and even hipsters.
+Over the past years, a variety of groups have remained faithful to this fashion attire—from rappers to skaters and even hipsters.

-Top 5 Street Wear Stores
+Top 5 Streetwear Stores

-A New York based seller, Memes, has slowly been risen on the urban wear game.
-Their site is definitely one of the top retail destinations for street wear.
+- A New York-based seller, Memes, has slowly been risen on the urban wear game.
+Their site is definitely one of the top retail destinations for streetwear.
 Their brands include Y-3, Penfield, and Maiden Noir.

-Wish ATL has some great deals on brands like En Noir, Jeremy Scott for Adidas, and Black Scale.
+- Wish ATL has some great deals on brands like En Noir, Jeremy Scott for Adidas, and Black Scale.

-One of the largest of urban clothing is MLTD, also known as Moose Limited.
+- One of the largest of urban clothing is MLTD, also known as Moose Limited.
 With over 100 different brands, you can easily find something for you at a very affordable price.

-For some high quality gear, shop at Reed Space.
+- For some high-quality gear, shop at Reed Space.
 Not only are they known for some distinct clothing styles, but also for their art.

 Bottom line, Karmaloop has constantly remained on their game.
 In fact, their products were sold so great that any left-overs were pushed on an exclusive boutique of PLNDR.com.
 Together, these two have formed a power-house, seeing advertisements on just about any hip website available.

-If you want to pull girls and be slick, then I suggest you take my advice and cop some dope street wear gear.
+If you want to pull looks and be slick, then I suggest you take my advice and cop some dope street wear gear.
 We do not want you to miss out on any opportunities, especially once you have the established credentials.
 Even if you are a toy, someone who sucks at graffiti street art, then at least look good at what you do.
 People will take you serious, guaranteed!